zhaobi360/j360-final-project/README.md

 8. Since it is a business studio, the website is created to promote the business.
 A favicon is a good way to achieve this.
 I referred the http://www.w3schools.com/tags/att_link_sizes.asp and it works in my website.

+9. Shout out to http://design.spruce.it/symbols/ss-symbolicons-block/documentation.html so that I can use SS Symbolicons to make my pages beautiful.

-9. thoughts: never stop learning!
+10. thoughts: never stop learning!